bamlab/react-native-project-config/packages/eslint-plugin/CONTRIBUTING.md

    yo eslint:rule
    ```

-1. Add it to the default shared config:
+1. Optionally, add it to some shareable configs (for example `recommended`):

    ```js
    // recommended.js